ShufanWangBGM/Reinforcement-Learning-for-Dynamic-Dimensioning-of-Cloud-Caches-A-Restless-Bandit-Approach/README.md

 # Reinforcement Learning for Dynamic Dimensioning of Cloud Caches: A Restless Bandit Approach
-This is the code for our work "Reinforcement Learning for Dynamic Dimensioning of Cloud Caches: A Restless Bandit Approach" accepted by INFOCOM 2022.
+This is the code for our work "Reinforcement Learning for Dynamic Dimensioning of Cloud Caches: A Restless Bandit Approach" accepted by IEEE INFOCOM 2022.
 ## General description
 The steps for synthetic and real trace are shown as following:\
 1, (Synthetic trace only) Generate the probablity distribution (Zipf distribution) of the request contents.\